matijapiskorec/archlinux-usb/pdf.md

 convert image.jpg converted-image.pdf
 ```

-You can combine multiple images into a single pdf, as well as rotate and resize them if needed:
+You can combine multiple images into a single pdf, as well as rotate and resize them if needed (you can also use `-auto-orient` option):
 ```
 convert -rotate 90 -resize 50% image*.jpg converted-image.pdf
 ```